-- With the boat in the water, check all sources of possible leaks stem to stern. - Fill fuel system; thoroughly check the fuel system including lines, fittings, connections, valves, and filters for leaks. - Perform maintenance on engines according to the manufacturer's manuals prior to returning them to service. - Check all engine and steering control cables and linkage for operation.
-Lubricate cables and linkage as necessary. - Fill fresh water system and check for leaks. - Connect to shore power.
+- With the boat in the water, check all sources of possible leaks stem to stern. - Fill fuel system; thoroughly check the fuel system including lines, fittings, connections, valves, and filters for leaks. - Fill fresh water system and check for leaks. - Connect to shore power.
 Check out all electrical equipment, lights, hot water heater, air conditioning system, etc.(these are optional on some models and may not apply to your boat). - Check operation of toilet (reference manufacturer's manual). - Check safety equipment including flares, fire extinguisher and first aid kits.
 Replace items as necessary. - Test run engines and generator (if installed) as directed in manufacturer's manual.

-Chapter 8: 306 Bimini
+Chapter 8: 283 Release